 Channel Performance – Successful Content Marketing Channels

 People share content all over the web, and even off the web through text messages or other media.
-With Rio SEO Social, the referring domain is tracked and you can see which domain is sending the most social traffic.
+Rio SEO Social tracks the referring domain.
+In addition, you can see which domain is sending the most social traffic.
 The software also attributes visits to a referral channel called “dark social,” which accounts for copy/paste shares through IM, text messages, some email, and other direct referrals.

 Facebook was Campmor’s top referrer sending in the most social traffic of any site.
-Pinterest was the second highest referrer followed by dark social sharing channels.
+Pinterest came in as the second highest referrer followed by dark social sharing channels.
 What surprised us was that of Facebook, Twitter, Google+ and Pinterest, Campmor’s smallest audience is its Pinterest followers.
-Of the four major social networks, there was no correlation to the size of the audience and the performance of the social channel in this sampled case study.
-With this knowledge, Campmor can spend more time on Pinterest and start pinning more frequently, pinning more engaging images, and including specific products to help drive traffic to individual product pages and blog posts.
+Of the four major social networks, correlation existed to the size of the audience and the performance of the social channel in this sampled case study.
+With this knowledge, Campmor can spend more time on Pinterest.
+They can start pinning more frequently, pinning more engaging images, and including specific products to help drive traffic to individual product pages and blog posts.

-We learned which topical categories performed best, which individual posts drove the most social traffic, and how much of the overall traffic came from social shares tracked by Rio SEO Social.
+We learned which topical categories performed best.
+We also learned which individual posts drove the most social traffic, and how much of the overall traffic came from social shares tracked by Rio SEO Social.
 With this knowledge at hand, our advice is to:

-- Review the content marketing plan through the end of the year and adjust the topical categories to ensure you are using topics that drive the most visits.
-You can report on the social visits as a percent of total visits and in our case we encouraged Campmor’s social team to monitor their activity and leverage the channels that drive the most traffic by being more active.
+- Review the content marketing plan through the end of the year.
+Then adjust the topical categories to ensure you are using topics that drive the most visits.
+You can report on the social visits as a percent of total visits.
+For example, in our case we encouraged Campmor’s social team to monitor their activity and leverage the channels that drive the most traffic.

 - Discover influencers that are sharing your content, and develop targeted influencer outreach programs to increase interaction and visibility.

 - Test and measure a variety of social channels; find which channels are working and utilize them; find which are lacking and enhance engagement, creating a value-add to boost your content marketing efforts.
-Just like with proper search engine optimization, you can test, analyze and act on your data, creating smarter search through smarter content.
+Just like with proper search engine optimization, you can test, analyze and act on your data.
+Then you can create smarter search through smarter content.